 By tapping into the Earth and using what’s available to us naturally, without combustion or propane, you’ll be introducing a safe new way for your family to stay comfortable.
 Best of all, installing this new system will get you a big fat tax credit and usually pays for itself within five years.
 That means in year six, you’ll start pulling in savings to be used for other things.

 Geothermal pumps are a home investment that the sooner you install, the sooner your investment actually starts paying you!

 Now, let’s get into the specifics of your savings and improvements:

-The tax credit covers 30 percent of the labor costs, installation, materials such as piping, and yard work and repairs.
-The one thing that is not covered is the distribution system and emergency heat system for your installation.
+The tax credit covers 30 percent of the labor costs, installation, materials such as piping, yard work, and repairs.
+The one thing that is not covered in the distribution system and emergency heat system for your installation.
 Your qualified geothermal heat pump partner will be able to explain what this means to your savings and provide you with a proper receipt and understanding.
 This will be essential to getting your tax credit.

 The tax credit has two very specific requirements that must be met in order to receive your benefit:

 “Uses the ground or groundwater as a thermal energy source to heat the dwelling unit or as a thermal energy sink to cool the dwelling unit,” and

 “Meets the requirements of the Energy Star program which are in effect at the time the equipment is installed.”

 The Geothermal Genius service has also collected a list of specific savings that may apply based on the state in which you live.
 For example, Pennsylvania offers a wide range of rebate services for people who invest in geothermal heating and cooling solutions.

 Loan programs can cover between $1,000 and $35,000 with an interest rate under 9 percent on a term of between 3 and 20 years.
 So how much does geothermal energy cost?
 When doing your calculations, don’t forget to account for the financing that can help you out.